Viscount Bridport: Viscount Bridport, second creation (1868)

 The heir apparent is the present holder's son, the Hon.
-Peregrine Alexander Nelson Hood (b.
-1974).
+Peregrine Alexander Nelson Hood (born 1974).

 The heir apparent's heir presumptive is his half-brother, the Hon.
-Anthony Nelson Hood (b.
-1983).
+Anthony Nelson Hood (born 1983).

 Dukes of Bronte (1799)

 The title of Duke of Bronte (Duca di Bronte) refers to the town of Bronte in Sicily.
 The title was granted in 1799 to the English vice-admiral Horatio Nelson by King Ferdinand III of Sicily.

 The holders of this title have been: